Civil War, up close

 Trip Tips: Norskedalen Nature & Heritage Center

-Other Civil War battle re-enactments : For more on the Wade House re-enactment, see Blast from the past.
+Other Civil War battle re-enactments: For more on the Wade House re-enactment, see Blasts from the past.

-For other re-enactments, see Still fighting the Civil War.
+For other re-enactments around the region, see Still fighting the Civil War.